 Both the Cry3Bb1 and CP4 EPSPS proteins have been previously assessed by FSANZ and determined to be safe.
 For Cry3Bb1, there have been two previous assessments and for the CP4 EPSPS protein there have been 14 previous assessments by FSANZ.
 A summary of these previous assessments is provided in Table 6.
-For information, the application in which the most recent detailed study or information was considered by FSANZ and is available on the FSANZ website, has been provided.
+For information, a link is provided to the application in which the most recent detailed study or information was considered by FSANZ and is available on the FSANZ website.